-Making sure everyone can hear and see well is crucial for online or hybrid meetings.
-That means displaying all participants equally on the screen and providing everyone with the same tools to interact.
+Ensuring everyone can hear and see well is crucial for effective team meetings – especially online or hybrid ones.
+That means displaying all participants equally on the screen and providing everyone with the same interaction tools.

 F.A.I.R.
 Step 2: AGENDA

-Having a clear and concise agenda is crucial for any meeting, especially when it comes to hybrid and remote teams.
+Having a clear and concise agenda is crucial for any meeting, especially for hybrid and remote teams.
 If participants receive an agenda ahead of time, they're more likely to find the meeting productive.
 P.O.P.: Purpose, Outcome, Process is a great framework for terrific agendas.

 Meetings have two types of outcomes: tangible and intangible.
 Tangible outcomes involve specific items or actions people will leave the meeting with.
 On the other hand, intangible outcomes relate to people's emotional state or attitude, like commitment or excitement.

 Good meetings need a solid process to achieve the desired outcomes.
-This process should include planning the activities, tools, and timing, and setting guidelines for how people behave.
-It's okay to share the meeting process notes with stakeholders, but not with participants to avoid derailing the meeting.
+This process should include planning the activities, tools, and timing, and setting guidelines for people's behavior.
+It's okay to share the meeting process notes with stakeholders but not with participants to avoid derailing the meeting.

-All three elements of Purpose, Outcome, and Process should be present in a good meeting.
+Purpose, Outcome, and Process elements should be present in a good meeting.
 However, a clearly stated desired outcome is the absolute minimum.
 Never create or accept a meeting without it.

 F.A.I.R.
 Step 3: INVITEES

-Like an exclusive club, your meeting "guest list" should only have the true VIPs and avoid excessively inflated invite lists.
+Like an exclusive club, your meeting "guest list" should only have the true VIPs, and excessively inflated invite lists should be avoided.